AAnirudh07/MTBench-Test/README.md

 In effect, this project evalues This project evaluates smaller models on MTBench that claim to be similar in performance to their larger counterparts.

 ## Code Structure
+The files in the `src/` directory are a minimal rewrite of the original [MTBench codebase](https://github.com/Graph-and-Geometric-Learning/MTBench/tree/mainline), but for the financial domain.

+- `finance`
+    - `correlation_prediction.py`: Similar to the original code but includes extra arguments specific to the model (see `models/` for details).
+    - `mcqa.py`: Same as above.
+    - `meta_prompt.py`: Contains input prompts that are used only for financial tasks.
+    - `trend_classification.py`: Similar to the original code, with added model-specific arguments and modified data loading to support Parquet files.
+    - `value_prediction.py`: Same as above.
+- `models`
+    - `base_model.py`: Base class for all models.
+    - `deepseek_model.py`: DeepSeek model implementation.
+    - `llama_model.py`: LLaMA model implementation.
+    - `model_factory.py`: Factory class to create instances of models.
+- `utils.py`: Utility functions for data loading and evaluation.

+**NOTE**: The notebooks used for execution contain the code from `src/` pasted into a single file.
+On VMs, I would have run the code using the `src/` directory structure.

 ## Experiment Results